How can I remove my deceased husband's name from the condo deed?

 Answer:

-Proof of death in a recordable form must be filed in the county recorder's office of the county where the home is located.
-However, unless the title to the deed was in joint tenancy with right of survivorship, an estate of some sort will need to be opened in the appropriate court.
+To remove your husband's name from the deed, you need to file proof of his death with the county recorder's office where the condo is located.
+If the title was not held in joint tenancy with the right of survivorship, you will likely need to open an estate in the appropriate court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.